nktkas/hyperliquid/README.md

 This library follows **Semantic Versioning (semver)** for its releases.

 > [!NOTE]
-> The Hyperliquid API types are updated independently and it is not possible to use a specific version of
+> The Hyperliquid API types are updated independently and it is not possible to use a specific version of them, only the
-> them, only the latest.
-As a result, updates to these types may change the patch version even if they include breaking
+> latest.
+As a result, updates to these types may change the patch version even if they include breaking changes.

-> changes.
+## CI/CD and Release

+Before publishing a new version of the SDK on GitHub, we make sure to run tests in CI.
+Only if all tests are successful, the process of publishing the package on JSR takes place.

+For more details, see our [CI/CD configuration files](./.github/workflows/).

 ## Contributing